 To apply, use the online application.

 Courses & Curriculum

 Coursework in the MS in Sport Management degree program offers a strong foundation in the business of sport, research methods, sports management, marketing and the finance and economics of sport.

-You’ll also have the opportunity to customize your program through a hands-on internship and 12 credits of major electives.
+You’ll also have the opportunity to customize your program through an optional hands-on internship and 12 credits of major electives.
 These electives allow you to bolster your degree in a variety of areas based on your personal and professional interests.
 Choose from courses in accounting, information technology, economics and more to truly customize your education.

 A Business Foundations course is built into the program for those students who come in with little to no business experience.
 This is yet another way SNHU ensures you'll be supported and prepared for your program.
 Other students, based on their undergraduate coursework, will be able to waive this course and hop right into the major courses.
 The Business Foundation course focuses on the principles and mechanics of how business firms function.
 Whether you have a prior business experience already or only some, this course can help prepare you to succeed in the field of sports management.
 Financial aspects of business administration as well as principles of economics are also covered.

 Sport marketing and media is also a key focus of this degree.
 Students will examine the concepts used in marketing and communications of a sports organization.
 These skills are necessary no matter what level of sports organization, be it professional, collegiate or even local.